savevsgames/Medical_RAG_Vector_Uploader/MGCXT.md

 # Migration Context File (MGCXT.md)
-## Complete Database Schema Recreation with Security Fixes
+## Complete Database Schema Recreation with Security Fixes and Cleanup

 ### 🎯 **Purpose**
 This file documents the complete database schema needed to recreate the Medical RAG Vector Uploader system with all security fixes applied.
-Use this to create a single comprehensive migration that replaces all existing migrations.
+Use this to create a single comprehensive migration that replaces all existing migrations and cleans up old functions.

 ---